-In addition to the homeowner’s insurance policy that covers your property property for damage and liability, you should have title insurance.
+In addition to the homeowner’s insurance policy that covers your property property for damage and liability, you we highly recommend that you purchase owner’s title insurance.

 There are two types of title insurance that a buyer typically pays for when purchasing real estate.
 Lender’s title insurance is quoted up front by a mortgage lender as part of the closing cost estimate.
 Some lenders estimate the cost of the owner’s title insurance in their closing cost estimates, others do not.

 When a mortgage lender loans money to a borrower, the lender requires that borrower to pay for a “lender’s title insurance policy” to protect the lender’s interest in the event that there is a problem with the title to the property that was not discoverable during the attorney’s tile search.
 Problems that could result in a claim against the property might arise as a result of forged documents from prior sales, claims from heirs of deceased prior owners, fraud, improperly probated wills, faulty legal descriptions, and other issues that can not always be discovered by the attorney’s title search prior to closing.

 Owner’s title insurance is an optional item for you that is arranged for you by the closing attorney and purchased at closing.
 In Massachusetts, title insurance is arranged by and purchased from the closing attorney at the time of closing.
 The cost of title insurance is a one-time charge that is paid a closing.

 Although it is technically optional, we do not recommend buying property without it.
 In fact, every attorney that has been our buyer-client has also purchased owner’s title insurance for their own homes, which ought to tell us how important it is.

 You can only buy owner’s title insurance in Massachusetts from the closing attorney and buying it at the time you close is less expensive than purchasing it later.